roadrunner-server/docs/plugins/centrifuge.md

 To determine what proxy method was called inside the PHP, RR adds a `type` : `endpoint` metadata.
 For example, if the `Subscribe` method was called, RR will add `type`:`subscribe` metadata to the worker's context.

+The proxy supports the unary events listed below.
+Unidirectional and bidirectional subscription streams are not implemented.

 ### RPC

 You may also use RPC methods to communicate with Centrifugo server.
 RR follows the official [Centrifugo proto API](https://github.com/centrifugal/centrifugo/blob/master/internal/apiproto/api.proto).
 Official documentation available [here](https://centrifugal.dev/docs/server/server_api#grpc-api)

+{% hint style="warning" %}
+The v6 plugin no longer exposes `centrifuge.RateLimit`.
+Remove calls to this RPC before upgrading.
+The plugin does not provide a replacement method.
+{% endhint %}

 ### Proxy events